-With the rate of children diagnosed with an Autism Spectrum Disorder rising to an alarming rate of 1 in 110, people are searching for answers to this condition.
-More children will be diagnosed with an ASD than AIDS, Cancer, and diabetes combined.
-That’s why in 2003, we lead the development of The Autism Program of Illinois (TAP).
-TAP is the nation’s largest statewide network that not only helps families affected by Autism, but also trains educators, and links healthcare providers and others to understand, communicate with and support children diagnosed with an ASD.
+With the rate of children diagnosed with an Autism Spectrum Disorder rising to an alarming rate of 1 in 68, families are searching for answers.
+More children will be diagnosed with an ASD than AIDS, cancer, and diabetes combined.
+That’s why in 2003, Hope worked with the General Assembly to create The Autism Program of Illinois (TAP).
+TAP grown to become the nation’s largest statewide network that not only helps families affected by autism, but also trains educators, and links healthcare providers and others to understand, communicate with and support children diagnosed with an ASD.

 A Network of Care

 Today, TAP consists of community agencies and university partners working throughout Illinois to provide diagnosis, treatment and support for children with an ASD.
 By building strong partnerships, we are able to offer families local access to resources, innovative services and supports to better understand autism.